-Accounts receivable are stated at unpaid balances, less an allowance for doubtful accounts.
+Accounts receivable are stated at unpaid balances, less an allowance for credit losses.
 The Organization provides for losses on accounts receivable using the allowance method.
 The allowance is based on experience, third-party contracts, and other circumstances, which may affect the ability of members to meet their obligations.
-As of September 30, 2023, all receivables are deemed by management to be fully collectible, and therefore, no allowance has been recorded.